Publications and working papers

 Abstract

 Although in-service teacher training programs are designed to enhance the performance of several cohorts of students, there is little evidence on the persistence of their effects.
-We present the two-year results of a large-scale randomized study of an intensive in-service teacher training program conducted in France during and after the training program’s implementation year.
+We present the two-year results of a randomized study of an intensive in-service teacher training program conducted in France during and after the training program’s implementation.
 Our results highlight the short-run effectiveness of the training program: it successfully improves students’ performance but only during the implementation year.
-A detailed analysis of teachers’ outcomes indicates that teachers changed their pedagogical vision and practices but struggled to apply skills to contents not directly covered during training.
+A detailed analysis of teachers’ outcomes indicates that teachers changed their pedagogical vision and practices but afterward struggled to apply skills to contents not directly covered during training.

 CEGA